In the spring of 2019, Presha watched closely as various experts from around Des Moines evaluated her son Isaiah for Autism.

 Just a few months later, the family found a resource that would change Isaiah’s path in life: the Autism Day Program at ChildServe.
 As the only program of its kind in Iowa, the Autism Day Program offers specialized weekday care designed for children ages 2 – 5 years old who have a diagnosis of autism.

 “I have sat in on a few sessions with Ovan Garcia, a Behavior Technician at ABA,” said Presha.
 “He’s like a big brother to Isaiah.
 I’ve never seen someone “work” with my child in a way that is so connected.
 He stays at Isaiah’s level and is constantly looking for ways to keep him engaged-all while keeping a positive attitude.”

 “Isaiah has grown so much in the last year,” said Presha.
 “He’s learned to use communication more effectively, play appropriately with friends, and become more independent in daily living skills.
 His acts of aggression, property damage and elopement have decreased drastically. “

-Over the last two years, ChildServe has been building out another aspect of our autism services that benefit Isaiah: Applied Behavior Analysis (ABA).
-ABA and Autism Day Health are two separate programs that work closely together as needed to help children build independence.
+ChildServe has been expanding another aspect of our autism services that benefitted Isaiah: Applied Behavior Analysis (ABA).
+ABA and the Autism Day Program are two separate programs that work closely together as needed to help children build independence.

 ABA is a science that evaluates why a child is doing certain actions or behaviors, and how best to teach a child important daily living skills.
 ABA aims to decrease behavior that makes it difficult for kids to learn or engage with others so they can be successful and safe at school, home, or in the community.